molnarg/js-schema/README.md

 Error reporting. js-schema should be able to report validation errors in a meaningful way instead of just stopping and returning false.
 Error handling shouldn't be the default mode of operation because it comes at a significant performance cost and it is not needed in all usecases.

-Using the random object generation, it should be possible to build a QucikCheck-like testing framework, which could be used to generate testcases for js-schema (yes, I like resursion).

 Contributing
 ============